EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

 ##### Casting to GeoHash

-String value can be cast to `GeoHah` type when destination column exists and is of a `GEOHASH` type already.
+String value can be cast to `geohash` type when the destination column exists and is of a `GEOHASH` type already.
 Do make sure that column is created upfront.
 Otherwise, ILP will create `STRING` column regardless of the value.

 Example: